 He served as chairman of the Texas Senate Democratic Caucus beginning in 2011 and continued in that position through the 2015 legislative session.

-Watson's priorities center on education and higher education, health care, economic development, 21st Century energy generation, environmental protection, transportation, budget transparency, and state employees.
+His priorities center on education, health care, transportation, budget transparency, and state employees.
 He serves on the Senate committees overseeing Finance, Business and Commerce, Nominations, and Higher Education as well as the Joint Oversight Committee on Government Facilities and the Sunset Advisory Commission.

 From 1991 to 1993, Watson served as Chair of the Texas Air Control Board, the state agency that was charged with addressing air quality in Texas.
 He was Vice-Chair of the committee that oversaw the consolidation of the Texas Air Control Board with the Texas Water Commission creating the Texas Natural Resources Conservation Commission, now known as the Texas Commission on Environmental Quality.

 He also has served as Chair of both the Greater Austin Chamber of Commerce and the Texas Advisory Board of Environmental Defense, and he has been a member of the Executive Committee of the State Bar of Texas.
 He has chaired the Capital Area Metropolitan Planning Organization, the primary transportation planning agency for Central Texas.